fytinnovations/oc-helpdesk/getting-started/permissions.md

 1. **Manage Helpdesk**

-    user can manage the entire helpdesk.
+    user can manage the helpdesk's settings page and will also be able to delete records from the system.

 2. **Assign Tickets**